Bollywood's Barfi wins at Indian film awards in Macau

 "We make musicals.
 I think every film is a musical.
 Every film has at least six to seven songs," said Ayushmann Khurrana, nominated for best actor after his debut in "Vicky Donor", a romantic comedy about sperm donation.
 "So that is how Bollywood is completely different from Hollywood."

-Best actress was won by Vidya Balan for Kahani while Ranbir Kapoor for Barfi took home the award for best actor.
+Best actress was won by Vidya Balan for Kahani while, Ranbir Kabir for Barfi took home the award for best actor.
 Barfi also won the award for best film.

 India's film entertainment sector is booming and estimated to generate revenue of close to $5 billion by 2015.